mod_deflate

 - Under Compress Content, select the appropriate option:

-- To disable compression of your website’s content, select Disabled
+- To disable compression of your website's content, choose Disabled.

-).Note:- Do not include any image file formats in the list.
-Image file formats (for example, .jpg and .png) already compress data.
+- For example, do not include any image file formats in the list, such as .jpg and .png.
+These are already compressed data.

-- Apache will compress PHP content if you enable the zlib.output_compression setting in cPanel’s MultiPHP INI Editor interface.
+- Apache will compress PHP content if you enable zlib.output_compression setting in the MultiPHP INI Editor interface of cPanel.

 - Click Update Settings.